nazmulidris/developerlife.com/_posts/2020-07-15-non-capturing-lambda-problems.md

 author: Nazmul Idris
 date: 2020-07-15 5:00:00+00:00
 excerpt: |
-  This tutorial covers the potential pitfalls of using non-capturing lambdas
+  This tutorial covers the potential pitfalls of using non-capturing lambdas and using use anonymous classes to implement SAM / functional interfaces instead
 layout: post
 hero-image: assets/non-capturing-lambda.svg
 title: "Potential problems of using non-capturing lambdas"